wjsutton/spill_the_dbt/tasks/challenge_01.md

 ```
 dbt run -m lego
 ```
+If you encounter any errors fix them.
+You should see:

+> Completed successfully
+> Done.
+PASS=1 WARN=0 ERROR=0 SKIP=0 TOTAL=1

 ### Step 8: Add Tests in schema.yml

-Create a `schema.yml` file in the `models/lego` directory to add tests ensuring the dataset has no null values:
+Create a `schema.yml` file in the `models/lego` directory to add tests ensuring the columns [theme_name, set_name, set_year] have no null values:

 ```
 version: 2